geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 It's kind of like, yeah, I think that's OK.
 I'm less worried about that.
 Yeah, and more like seeing, I don't think this should be an export.py.
-I almost think that like export webGPU kind of belongs in the webGPU runtime because it's the same code.
+I almost think that like export WebGPU kind of belongs in the WebGPU runtime because it's the same code.

 ##### **Hooved** [[00:40:22](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2422)]
-Yeah, no, I thought about that trying to, like merge it into ops webGPU, like the runtime stuff.
+Yeah, no, I thought about that trying to, like merge it into ops WebGPU, like the runtime stuff.
 I guess the difference is that's executed at the level of the execitems at the kernel level, whereas this wraps, it sort of blocks all the kernels together and then fits those into the runtime.

 ##### **Geohot** [[00:40:51](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2451)]